Back to Top

 When does a Living Will take effect?

-Your Living Will takes effect when two medical doctors certify that you have a terminal and incurable illness or you are permanently unconscious or in a persistent vegetative state.
+Your Living Will takes effect when a medical doctor certifies that you have a terminal and incurable illness or you are permanently unconscious or in a persistent vegetative state.

 When does a Durable Power of Attorney take effect?